 AUTHOR AUDIO BOOKS: A SOUND INVESTMENT

 This is an updated post that was first pub’d several years ago.
 But after taking time off to actually WRITE new books, I’m once again back in the closet recording the new ones.
-I’m also preparing to launch some writing and publishing courses, and this topic may be one of those covered.
+I’ve also launched some writing and publishing courses, and you can find an on-demand webinar on self publishing audiobooks here.

 Do you listen to audio books?
 I’ve previously had discussions with some of my colleagues.
 Not all are happy with the voice artists chosen for their books. *sigh* That’s one reason I decided to take on the challenge myself.
+Also, it’s very expensive to hire a voice-over talent and I’ve done VO work and stage work professionally, so I spent that investment in creating a studio.
 If you’re a reader, do you also listen to books?
 Why?
 Why not?

 If you’re an author, do you pursue audio publishing?
 While it’s still a fraction of print or Ebook publishing, it’s a viable and growing platform and one I think you shouldn’t ignore.
 Many publishers have the means to exploit audio rights, and that can add sales to the author’s account and offer fans more ways to enjoy their favorite books.
 You might want to consult with your agent or editor, though, about getting the chance to approve the voice over artist to be sure you’re on the same “listening” page.